 In 2010, I made some token stabs at finding a substitute.
 I had previously learned to enjoy the flavors of Indian cuisines by working my way through several very similar Atlanta-area tuxedo-n-curry joints, judged Moksha the very best of them, and found some pretty good replacements, although nothing as amazing.
 Then I discovered the very, very different Chai Pani in Asheville, had my mind blown, and didn’t bother sampling Atlantan Indian restaurants for quite some time.
 In 2012, I made a more concerted effort to see what was available in this city, and found many very good restaurants that were nothing like the old-fashioned tuxedo-n-curry joints, places like Chat Patti and Zyka.

 And now Moksha is back.
 Mangesh Patel has reopened this legend-in-my-mind in the northern suburb of Duluth with a slightly modified name.
 Moksha Kitchen quietly started greeting lunch guests in May, without a hint of hype from the popular news blogs.
-The following month, Chloe of Chow Down Atlanta made the first announcement that I saw anywhere, in the form of a very encouraging review.
+The following month, Chloe of Chow Down Atlanta made the first announcement that I saw anywhere, in the form of a very encouraging review (link since dead).
 I started antsing for a visit immediately, and finally got a trip over to Gwinnett the first weekend in July.

 The four of us made it out for their lunch buffet, meeting our friends Vincent and Helen, and Bella Vivere, who has been documenting restaurants in Gwinnett better than most anybody else in the hobby lately, and who had already paid Moksha a visit that had not completely thrilled her.
 So I went in with a little apprehension.
 Is it at all possible for this place to live up to my personal hype and memories?